 Building on the success of the ongoing Wonderlab gallery, in 2017 Equinor and the Science Museum launched a nationwide competition to find Britain’s most imaginative and creative young people, Young Imagineers.
 The annual competition invites imaginative entrants aged 7-14 to design an invention that would make tomorrow’s world a better place.
 2017's winner, Finlay aged 10, designed the Hover Wheelchair.
 Millie aged 10 was the 2018 winner with her Solar Powered Pollution Sucking Robot Pigeon.
 Each winning idea was made into a model and put on display outside Wonderlab: The Equinor Gallery at the Science Museum.

-Equinor is a sponsor of the NASA in Aberdeen programme, now in its third year.
-It is designed to engage with primary schools, secondary schools and the general public.
-Events are designed to inspire the next generation of energy industry professionals by providing a glimpse into the world of NASA Engineering, Space Exploration and the clear links to the technology and innovation used by in the energy sector.
+Equinor also supports the NASA in Aberdeen programme, primarily aimed at all school age children, but also the general public.
+The events are designed to inspire the next generation of energy industry professionals by providing a glimpse into the world of NASA Engineering, Space Exploration and the clear links to the technology and innovation used in the energy sector.